BinaryBirds/liquid-aws-s3-driver/README.md

 # LiquidAwsS3Driver

-AWS S3 driver for the Liquid file storage, based on the [AWS SDK Swift](https://github.com/swift-aws/aws-sdk-swift) project.
+AWS S3 driver for the Liquid file storage, based on the [Soto for AWS](https://github.com/soto-project/soto) project.

 ## Usage example